 The region consists long coastline along the Arabian Sea and the Bay of Bengal.
 On the basis of location and geomorphological processes the coastal plains have been divided into two parts:

 - The Western Coastal Plains

 The Western coastal plains: These are submerged coastal plains, that extend from the Gujarat coast in the North to the Kerala coast in the South.
 It has been divided into four parts from north to south- The Kachchh and Kathiawar in Gujarat, the Konkan coast in Maharastra, Goa, and Malabar coast in Karnataka and Kerala respectively.

-The Malabar coast has many Kayals (backwaters) that are used for fishing, inland navigation and attract tourists due to their topography.
+The Malabar coast has many Kayals (backwaters) that are used for fishing, and inland navigation and attract tourists due to their topography.

-- Some ports located on the East coast are Kolkata port, Haldia port, Ennore port, Tuticorin port, Visakhapatnam port, etc.
+- Some ports located on the East Coast are Kolkata port, Haldia port, Ennore port, Tuticorin port, Visakhapatnam port, etc.

 - Arabian Sea Island Group: It includes Lakshadweep and Minicoy islands situated between 8 ° North -12 degree North latitude and 71 ° east – 74 ° East longitudinal and located at 280-480 km off the Kerala coast.

 - There are 36 islands of which 11 are inhabited.
 Minicoy is the largest with an area of 453 sq km.